emaz2718/SM_and_MC_course/Lattice/overview.md

 The ideal lattice gas model is a simplified representation of a gas system in statistical mechanics.
 It provides a theoretical framework for studying the behavior of non-interacting particles in a lattice structure.
 This model serves as a fundamental reference for understanding the properties of real gases under certain conditions.

+During the process of adsorption, the gas binds to the surface of the solid through various intermolecular interractions.
+If these are weak van der waals then physical adsorption is present, if these are strong covalent bonds then we have chemical adsorption.
+When building the adsorption model of an ideal lattice gas, we are gonna consider the surface of the lattice as having M sites, which will be occupied by N molecules.
+There are two assumptions that we are going to keep in mind:
+(i) The sites M are equivalent and independent
+(ii) There is a maximum of one molecule bonded per site

 Partion function and ln(Q)